Asymptotic Behavior of Multi--Task Learning: Implicit Regularization and Double Descent Effects: Symmetric Multi--Task Formulation

 \subsection{Combining Large Number of Tasks}

-Here, we study the properties of the multi--task formulation when the number of tasks $T$ grows to infinity slower than the dimensions $p$, $n$ and $k$.
+Here, we study the properties of the multi--task formulation in the regime where the number of tasks $T$ grows to infinity after the dimensions $p$, $n$ and $k$ have been taken to infinity.
 We start our analysis by defining the following scalar formulation

 where $H$ and $S$ are independent standard Gaussian random variables.
 The theoretical result is stated in the next Lemma. \begin{lemma}[Large Number of Tasks] Suppose that the assumptions \ref{rad_fv}-\ref{highdim} are satisfied.
 Moreover, assume that the tasks have the same training set size, i.e., $\alpha_t=\alpha, \forall t\in\lbrace 1,\dots,T \rbrace$.
 Then, for any $\zeta > 0$, the generalization error corresponding to the $t^{th}$ task converges in probability as follows